car AC vent blowing warm air inside vehicle cabin

 The Fix: Replacing the Blower Motor or Resistor

 Both the blower motor and the resistor are replaceable parts.
 The resistor is often located near the blower motor itself.
 Depending on your car model, these can be relatively accessible for DIY replacement, or they might require removing dashboard components.
-Consult your vehicle’s repair manual or online guides for specific instructions.
 If you’re not comfortable with electrical components or dashboard disassembly, a mechanic can efficiently diagnose and replace these parts.

 7. Refrigerant Overcharge

-While less common than an undercharge, overfilling the system with refrigerant can also cause issues.
-Too much refrigerant can increase the system’s pressure to unhealthy levels, making it work inefficiently and potentially leading to erratic cooling.
-The system might struggle to regulate the temperature, causing it to blow cold one moment and warm the next.
+While less common than an undercharge, overfilling the system with refrigerant also causes problems.
+Too much refrigerant increases the system’s pressure to unhealthy levels, making it work inefficiently.
+The system struggles to regulate temperature, causing it to blow cold one moment and warm the next.
+This often happens after a DIY recharge without a pressure gauge.

 Indicators of an Overcharged System